skip to main |

 Anyway, I got Jamie Oliver's Ministry of Food from K as my early X'mas present(actually I requested for it). :P I can't wait to try making paella, a cracking burger, perfect roast chicken, baked cod wrapped in bacon with rosemary, baked french potatoes, baked camembert pasta and many many more! *drools*

+This book contains a range of simple recipes and is actually inspired by people Oliver has met who thought they could never and would never learn how to cook.
+Regardless, this book is for a reluctant beginner as well as a good cook who just appreciates simplicity.
 Why Ministry of Food?
 It's a food movement called pass it on which Oliver has started.
 "On the surface it's quite simply about friends teaching friends how to cook good, honest, affordable food and just generally be a bit more streetwise about cooking."
 To learn more, buy a copy and pass it on! ;)

 My friend and I stopped by Jones The Grocer for tea break after visiting an art flea market organised by House some time back.
 I'm still planning to go back there for breakfast and free coffee as L promised. :P